Friday, January 29, 2016

 When I first saw James Rolfe’s review on the Rocky series, he said that this movie ended the Cold War.
 As I mentioned, since this is predictable, you could probably guess that Rocky wins the crowd over while the match is going on and wins in the last round by KO.
 Rocky gives a speech that eases the tension between the Russians and the Americans.
 However, a little note: this movie did not end the Cold War.
 It helped, but that’s not how it ended.
 It ended when Mikhail Gorbachev used all of the money on creating deadly, nuclear weapons, and caused Russia to go bankrupt.
 He tried to bring the economy up and bring democracy, but he thought that if he kept making weapons, it would help.
 Especially since Ronald Reagan ordered Gorbachev to tear down the Berlin Wall.
 Although Rocky’s speech was one of the best, especially with him saying, “If I can change and you can change, everybody can change.”

 In the end, this is one of the most entertaining, macho movies ever made.
 You might say that this is over the top and ridiculous, but you’re missing the point.
 Real men love this movie, and it’s a ton of fun to watch.
-You got to love the passion they put into this movie when trying to make it serious.
+For those who say this is weird, stupid, and completely self-indulgent, you're missing the enjoyment of this film.
+There is a joy to the silliness and over-the-top ways.
+Yes, this isn't taken as seriously as the first two films, but you got to love the passion they put into this movie when trying to make it serious.
+Yes, it may not succeed at being serious, but it tried hard, and the energy and commitment that's put into this film is part of the fun, despite people saying it fails hard.
 I at least give them credit for at least trying, and you should to.
 This is one that you have to see, I highly recommend it, it’s better than two and three.

 Look out tomorrow when I look at the weakest entry in the series in “Rocky Week.”